 Vin Scully's trademark "Pull up a chair" welcomes the listener.
 Pull Up a Chair: The Vin Scully Story welcomes the reader to the first-ever biography of baseball's greatest Voice.
 Written by Curt Smith -- "a brilliant tour de force," says National Journal's Tom DeFrank -- it captures Scully's odyssey from Brooklyn via Los Angeles to NBC TV and CBS Radio.
 The book, released in Scully's record 60th straight year of play-by-play, is a coda to a nonpareil career.

 Pull Up a Chair (Potomac Press, 2009, 300 Pages, $27.50) begins with irony.
 Born in the New York Yankees' Bronx, the future Dodgers broadcaster grew up a New York Giants fan!
 Later Scully graduated from Fordham University, joined Brooklyn's Red Barber as a 22-year-old announcer in 1950, and aired the borough's sole world title in 1955.
 Two years later the Dodgers moved to California, Vin becoming "The Transistor Kid" -- connecting tissue between the public and its game.

-In the 1970s, Scully went national: CBS TV football; CBS Radio baseball; later, NBC TV's Game of the Week, doing network baseball as no had ever had, or is ever likely to.
+In the 1970s, Scully went national: CBS TV football; CBS Radio baseball; later, NBC TV's Game of the Week, doing network baseball as no one ever had, or is ever likely to.
 He made every sports Hall of Fame imaginable, announced a record 25 World Series and 18 no-hitters, and etched Henry Aaron's 715th home run in 1974, Bill Buckner's 1986 Error, and Kirk Gibson, improbably going deep in 1988.
 In a sense, Scully's history became baseball's history.
 It is how millions will always remember him.